-I am not an electrician, nor am I entirely comfortable in dealing with electricity.
-While I am capable of some basic electrical work around the house, I was not about to convert the 220V hardwired connection into a standard 110V plug for the new range.
-So I hired Mr. Electric to come out and take care of that for me.
-It is a pricey affair but it had to be done and done right.
+I’m not an electrician, nor am I entirely comfortable dealing with electricity.
+While I’m capable of some basic electrical work around the house, I wasn’t about to convert the 220V hard-wired connection into a standard 110V plug when installing a gas range.

 Taking Delivery Of Our New Kenmore Gas Range